Appetizer Addiction

 How long does tapenade last in the fridge?

-It should last up to 4-5 days when stored properly.
-Always check before consuming though.
-If it tastes any different from a previous day, don’t use it.
+It should last up to 4 to 5 days when stored properly.
+Always check before consuming.
+If it smells or tastes different, do not use it.

 Storage